Step 1 of 2

 |----------|-------------|------|

-| `/contents` | Get contents for known URLs | [Docs](https://exa.ai/docs/reference/get-contents) |
+| `/contents` | Get clean, parsed content for URLs you already have | [Docs](https://exa.ai/docs/reference/get-contents) |

 ```json